Editor's note: This story was originally published in 2022 and updated in 2023.

 Take in the snowy sights on Mount Lemmon

 Occasionally, we’ll get lucky in Tucson and experience snowfall in the city.
 It doesn’t happen often (like maybe once a year, if that), but when it does happen, it’s glorious.

 For the rest of the year, we rely on seeing the snow up on Mount Lemmon.
 But there are no complaints here — Mount Lemmon is just the closest thing to a real winter wonderland we can get in Tucson.

 Some of the best parts of Mount Lemmon include the fresh pine trees, wooden cabins, the ski lift and the new coffee shop.
 Don’t forget to grab a plate-sized cookie from the Mt.
 Lemmon Cookie Cabin when you visit!

 It’s best to check with the Pima County Sherriff’s Department at 520-576-1400 before heading up the mountain on snow days.
 There may be road closures or car requirements like tire chains or four-wheel drive.
-And you can check if it's snowing by looking at these webcams!
+It may not be snowing by the time you leave for winter break, but you can check the weather through these webcams!

 Glide around Tucson’s pop-up ice skating rink

 Tucson’s pop-up ice skating rink is quickly becoming a winter favorite here.
 For $22 per adult, you get 90 minutes of gliding, spinning, jumping or falling on the ice.
 Even if you’ve never ice skated in your life, it’s bound to be a fun time.